influxdata/telegraf/plugins/secretstores/systemd/README.md

 or verbs used here might be outdated for the systemd version you are using.

-**Please note**: We are using `/etc/telegraf/credentials` as our storage location for encrypted credentials throughout the examples below assuming a Telegraf install via package manager.
+**Please note**: We are using `/etc/telegraf/credentials` as our storage location for encrypted credentials throughout the examples below and assuming a Telegraf install via package manager.
 If you are using some other means to install Telegraf you might need to create that directory.
 Furthermore, we assume the secret-store ID to be set to `systemd` in the examples.